dave316/PhotonRenderer/README.md

 # PhotonRenderer
 This is a OpenGL Renderer with support for PBR materials and image based lighting (IBL).
+Recommended

 ## Dependencies
 - ASSIMP